efx/ember-project-taxonomy/README.md

 # ember-project-taxonomy

-Retrieve labels for a given ember project for to analysis.
+Retrieve labels for a given ember project for analysis.
 For taxonomy nerds only.
 I was curious about what labels we have and how we use them so I wrote these simple scripts to extract that data from GitHub's API.

 ## quick explorations